Commbocc/html-wrapper/README.md

 > the props below show the default values

 * `link-targets="_self"` - the [HTML target attribute](https://www.w3schools.com/tags/att_a_target.asp) of the footer links.

-An element, `#google_translate_element`, exists in the footer below the social icons to house the Google Translate widget.
-Use the provided code above or create your own [here](https://translate.google.com/manager/website).

 ## Build Setup